Magnetic field Controlled Anderson Delocalization in a Spinful Non-Hermitian Chain: Results

 Figure~\ref{fig:IPR,mcom} presents the $\langle \overline{\text{IPR}} \rangle$ and $\langle \overline{\text{mcom}} \rangle$ for both spin sectors under anti-symmetrically correlated disorder.
 Panels (a) and (d) together track the competition between disorder and non-Hermiticity.
-For given non-Hermiticity corresponding to $\theta_L=i/2$, at weak disorder, states are (left) skin-localized, as effectively captured by IPR $\simeq1/3$, and mcom $\simeq0$.
-Increasing disorder initially reduces the $\langle \overline{\text{IPR}} \rangle$ as the system enters a NHSE-AL coexistent regime, but ultimately rises again toward strong AL, dictated by mcom $\simeq 50$.
+For given non-Hermiticity corresponding to $\theta_L=i/2$, at weak disorder, states are (left) skin-localized, as effectively captured by $\langle \overline{\text{IPR}} \rangle$ $\simeq1/3$, and $\langle \overline{\text{mcom}} \rangle$ $\simeq0$.
+Increasing disorder initially detaches the boundary-concentrated skin modes, entering an intermediate NHSE-AL coexistence regime where eigenstates are neither sharply skin-localized (NHSE) nor yet sharply pinned to individual bulk sites (AL) --- reflected in a transient reduction of $\langle \overline{\text{IPR}} \rangle$.
+Further increase in disorder ultimately pins the eigenstates to isolated bulk sites, driving Anderson localization, supported by the recovery of $\langle \overline{\text{IPR}} \rangle$ toward unity and $\langle \overline{\text{mcom}} \rangle$ converging to $N/2$ ($\simeq 50$).
 Complementing these pictures, panels (b) and (e) demonstrate that increasing non-Hermiticity progressively drives the states toward boundary.
 The increasing $\langle \overline{\text{IPR}} \rangle$ captures the increasing localization strength due to increasing non-Hermiticity while decreasing $\langle \overline{\text{mcom}} \rangle$ reveals the accompanying directional skin accumulation.
-Finally, panels (c) and (f) show the alternative route to realize such AL-NHSE crossover via magnetic field: for given non-Hermiticity and disorder strength, increasing magnetic field delocalizes the Anderson localized states to give rise to an emergent NHSE, illustrating the phenomenon of \textit{magnetic field driven Anderson delocalization}.
+Finally, panels (c) and (f) illustrate the alternative route to realize such AL-NHSE crossover using magnetic field: for given non-Hermiticity and disorder strength, increasing magnetic field drives Anderson delocalization to give rise to an emergent NHSE, traversing an analogous transient dip in $\langle \overline{\text{IPR}} \rangle$ through the intermediate coexistence regime, as discussed above.
+This illustrates the phenomenon of \textit{magnetic field driven Anderson delocalization}.